 April 2018- Still waiting on paint detailer.
 The wheels got painted to match the body Gold.
 We had the exhaust system done (Thanks to Adam Lakewood Muffler!)
 While out on the trailer, we stopped by Lakewood Alignment & got the front end aligned.
 Back in the shop the final testing of systems is almost done.
 Then the motor starts!

 Mocked up with headers before paint

-This Cat found sitting in a backyard.
-Brought it home & started exploring (cleaning) it out, I found the clutch pedal had been pushed to the floor & the carpet pulled over it.
+This Cat was found sitting in a backyard.
+Brought it home to the Cougar Rehab Center.
+The exploring started (cleaning) it out.
+The automatic floor shifter was 67-68 Cougar.
+I found the clutch pedal had been pushed to the floor & the carpet pulled over it.
 Trying to decode the VIN & the door info, found the door sticker was painted over & the windshield tag was covered in crud.
 Looking at the old emission sticker was the only easy place to find the VIN.

 Only problem was 5th digit for the motor size was "0".
 This was a letter that Ford did not use...
 The only other letter it could be was "Q".

 The owner had painted it with house paint & a roller!